Skip to content

 Spacelift API Key > Token»

 Spacelift supports creating and managing machine users with programmatic access to the Spacelift GraphQL API.
 These "machine users" are called API Keys and can be created by Spacelift admins through the Settings panel.
+There are two types of API keys - more traditional, secret-based ones and ones based on OIDC identity federation.
+We are going to cover these separately.

 Note